 Tech goodies include navigation with SiriusXM Traffic, a premium sound system, a 10-way power adjustable driver’s seat, dual-zone climate control, ventilated rear seats, UVO eServices and a reverse camera with an integrated warning system.
 Two option packages (Premium and Technology) are also available.

 The 2014 Kia Cadenza goes on sale in the second quarter of the year.
-For more details, check out the previous piece on our sister site The Car Connection.
+For more details, check out the piece at The Car Connection.
 And for more from the 2013 Detroit Auto Show, click here.